Building In-House SEO For B2B SaaS: A Practical Playbook For Fast, Measurable Wins (2026)

 Why in-house vs agency now

 We've seen funded B2B SaaS teams pay agencies while their in-house SEOs struggle with audit backlogs and enterprise SEO efforts that never translate into product changes or prioritized roadmap work.
 Building an internal SEO function lowers coordination friction and raises accountability: the team sits next to product and growth, iterates on experiments, and owns tests from technical fixes to CRO that directly influence conversion rates.
 That said, building in-house doesn't mean cutting agencies entirely.
 Use specialized agencies for short bursts — migrations, large-scale programmatic builds, or authority campaigns — while your core strategy and optimization projects live internally.
-On a closely related note, see how much should you pay.
+On a closely related note, see our link building pricing guide.

 Signal checklist to act now